ref_send API 1.16

 …

-In the above code, the current balance will be a Rejected promise, with reason Frozen, if the customer's savings account has been frozen by the bank.
-The Rejected promise was originally produced by the getSavings() method, but propagated through the getBalance() invocation to the current balance.
+In the above code, the current balance will be a rejected promise, with reason Frozen, if the customer's savings account has been frozen by the bank.
+The rejected promise was originally produced by the getSavings() call, but propagated through the getBalance() invocation to the current balance.

 defensive programming in Java